pedromfedricci/books-futures-explained/src/introduction.md

 give me some valuable feedback on a very early draft of this book.
 He has not read the finished product, but a big thanks is definitely due.

-Thanks to [@ckaran](https://github.com/ckaran) for feedback and discussions on chapter 2 and 3.
+Thanks to [@ckaran](https://github.com/ckaran) for suggestions and contributions in chapter 2 and 3.

 ## Translations